-- Workers should be aware of the innate power imbalance within pastoral relationships and the potential for abuse of trust. - Behaviour that suggests favouritism or gives the impression of a special relationship, should be avoided. - Workers should be aware of the dangers of dependency developing within a pastoral relationship.
+• Workers should be aware of the power imbalance within pastoral relationships and the potential for abuse of trust.

-- Workers should be mindful of any physical contact or greeting they use within a pastoral relationship, seeking consent if physical contact is offered, for example as a means to offer comfort. - Workers should never take advantage of their role and engage in sexual activity with someone with whom they have a pastoral relationship. - All people receiving pastoral ministry should be treated with respect and should be encouraged to make their own decisions about any actions or outcomes. - Workers should not pastorally minister to anyone whilst under the influence of alcohol or drugs. - Workers need to recognise the limits of their own abilities and competencies and get further help when working with situations outside of their expertise or role. - Workers should seek advice from the DPS if they believe that someone they are pastorally supporting is becoming dependent on them or developing an inappropriate emotional attachment.
+- Behaviour that suggests favouritism or gives the impression of a special relationship, should be avoided. - Workers should be aware of the dangers of dependency within a pastoral relationship. - Workers should never take advantage of their role and engage in sexual activity with someone with whom they have a pastoral relationship. - All people receiving pastoral ministry should be treated with respect and should be encouraged to make their own decisions about any actions or outcomes. - Workers should not pastorally minister to anyone whilst under the influence of alcohol or drugs. - Workers need to recognise the limits of their own abilities and competencies and get further help when working with situations outside of their expertise or role.

-3.3 HEALTH AND SAFETY - Safer Practice and Safer Premises
+3.3 HEALTH AND SAFETY - Safe Practice and Safe Premises